cocalon/rsdoc/README.md

     #[doc = rsdoc::image!(images/test.drawio.svg)]

-See the `example` directory for a complete example.

 ### Tips

  - Using this macro increases the compilation time.
 The `enable` Cargo feature can be used to turn off the transformation and the compilation of most dependent packages.